adiyoss/DeepVOT/README.md

  - front\_end folder: contains the features extraction algorithm, it can be used for configuring different parameters for the feature extraction or just for visualization.
  - post\_process folder: contains the post processing algorithms for extracting the measurements from the network probability distribution
  - visualization folder: contains features visualization tools.
+ - run_all folder: contains the scripts and models to run the code end-to-end.

 ## Installation
 The code runs on MacOSX and Linux only.